 Reloading shell is to force terminating Windows Explorer and then starting it again.
 Some settings only need this to take effect, instead of a full restart.

-Reloading shell can save time as it is much quicker than restarting system.
+Reloading shell can save time, as it is much quicker than restarting system.
 But, it's not designed for only that purpose.
 Some Specific settings can only be restored by reloading shell, e.g. Windows\Taskbar.
 Windows Explorer saves taskbar position when it is closed normally (restart, turn off, log off), thus the restored settings will be overwritten by it.
 In order to apply the restored taskbar location, ExSB must force Windows Explorer to be terminated and reloaded as soon as possible.

 So, restart request can be delayed, but reloading shell request normally shouldn't.

 In Windows system, the target location of some special user folders can be changed.
-For example, you can place Documents folder to be on a non-system disk like "D:\Documents", so that your data in it won't be lost due to system failures, and after you rebuilt or reset your system, you can simply change Documents folder to it again, all your data will be there.
+For example, you can place Documents folder on a non-system disk like "D:\Documents", so that your data in it won't be lost due to system failures, and after you rebuilt or reset your system, you can simply change Documents folder to it again, all your data will be there.

 It's OK to not back up those special folders if they are on non-system disks, as rebuilding system won't destroy them.
 However, important data should always be backed up to even multiple safe places.